teymzz/checkBox.js/README.md

    </div>
    ```

-   > By default, checkbox markers are identified by the attribute of _[markers]_ and they must exist within the _[checkbok]_ elements.
-The plugin takes advantage of this and provides us with the _.marker_ property which targets the marker of the custom checkbox element.
+   > By default, checkbox markers are identified by the attribute of ```[markers]``` and they must exist within the ```[checkbox]``` elements.
+The plugin takes advantage of this and provides us with the _marker_ property which targets the marker of the custom checkbox element.
 We can then change the background color of the marker easily by adding or removing the ".bc-green" class when it is checked or unchecked.
 This is shown below:

    ```js
    new CheckBox({